BOBANOVIORGANI/solaron-0bab6/content/pages/index.md

       - type: FeaturedItem
         title: Focused
         text: >
-          They are focused to peoples who want to have different products with smarter charging way, but still not give huge amount of money for that.
+          They are focused to peoples who want to have different products, but still not give huge amount of money for that.
         featuredImage:
           url: /images/1828178.png
           altText: altText of the image